Letter from the Editor: #METOO is a movement for everyone

 “Rape culture” is real, not a lie created to push a liberal feminist agenda.

 Some people hear the term “rape culture” and think of a society where all the women around them are just constantly being raped by men.

 But rape culture actually means living in a society that makes it hard for victims to speak up when they are harassed or assaulted.
 Rape culture means the acceptance of environments where young college boys are encouraged to sleep with as many girls as they want—even if some of the girls are extremely intoxicated or unconscious during the intercourse.
 Rape culture is asking a victim of sexual assault, “Well, what were you wearing?”
-Rape culture is guys joking about “running a train” on a woman.
+Rape culture is guys joking about “running a train” on a woman, even if that woman did not give her consent to have sex with each man involved.
 Rape culture is when the accusations against successful college athletes are swept under the rug by the same administration that is supposed to protect all of its students.

 And finally, allegations of sexual harassment or assault against powerful politicians must be taken seriously — whether we agree with their party views or not.
 I am disgusted by the knee-jerk reactions to Roy Moore and Bill O’ Reilly accusations with questions such as: “Well, what about Bill Clinton?”
 Although those accusations against Clinton should have and should still be taken seriously, knee-jerk reactions and “what about?” questions deflect from the issue at hand—sexual misconduct.
 The same goes for people who express their disdain for Roy Moore or Bill O’ Reilly but are silent on– or even worse, attempt to shame the victims of– alleged sexual misconduct by Clinton and U.S. Sen. Al Franken.

 The fact that our current president has been accused by several women of sexual harassment and of groping women is truly shameful.
 Sixteen women have accused Donald Trump of sexual misconduct.
 That is 16 too many.